felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 **IMPORTANT NOTE:** Products without a ref code are not pushed to Just Eat.
 For more information, see [Why Are Some Products Not Exported](/apps/just-eat-flyt/faqs/products-not-exported/).

 ---

-### Images

-Images that you upload on Just Eat must meet the following requirements:

-- Landscape orientation (not portrait nor square).
-- At least 1024 x 768 pixels, in 4:3 format.
-- Between 1 Mb and 10 Mb in size.
-- JPG or PNG format.

-Just Eat guidelines suggest to save your images with the same name as the dish they represent, for example `LargeChickenNuggetsAndChips.jpg`.

----

-**IMPORTANT NOTE:** Just Eat reviews all new pictures uploaded to their stores.
-After you push an image into Just Eat, it usually takes between two and five days for the image to appear on the menu.
-If your images don't meet the guidelines, Just Eat will ask you to upload them again.

----

 ### Product Tags